pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 {% marginblock %}
 Maybe this argues
-for a stratgy where one should attempt targetted ["loopification"][] on your reachable (`pub`) modules in the crate, and then do subsequent ["demodulification"][] of the out-of-line modules before jumping into ["mod-inlining"][].
+for a strategy where one should attempt targetted ["loopification"][] on your reachable (`pub`) modules in the crate, and then do subsequent ["demodulification"][] of the out-of-line modules before jumping into ["mod-inlining"][].
 I have not tried that workflow too seriously yet,